swt30/thesis/chapters/05-migration/05-migration.md

 It would be very easy to repeat this analysis in future with improved equation of state data, or to add in different mineral phases of the iron and silicate layers if we wanted to examine their structure from a geological perspective.

 I used these models to simulate the effects of migration.
-We must assume that any movement occurs on timescales that are longer than the thermal equilibrium timescale of the planet (so that it remains in thermal quasi-equilibrium) and that there is no significant mass loss over this timescale.^[@Kurosaki2014 show that super-Earths with watery envelopes and radii between $1.5$ and $3\,$R$_\oplus$ can sustain these envelopes against photo-evaporation, while lighter components like hydrogen and helium are lost from the atmosphere on shorter timescales. [@Lopez2012; @Owen2015]
+In order for this to be reasonable, we must assume that any movement occurs on timescales that are longer than the thermal equilibrium timescale of the planet (so that it remains in thermal quasi-equilibrium) and that there is no significant mass loss over this timescale.^[@Kurosaki2014 show that super-Earths with watery envelopes and radii between $1.5$ and $3\,$R$_\oplus$ can sustain these envelopes against photo-evaporation, while lighter components like hydrogen and helium are lost from the atmosphere on shorter timescales. [@Lopez2012; @Owen2015]
 This is promising support for the stability of such water-rich super-Earths.]
 Further, my atmospheric models assume a one-dimensional atmosphere and so therefore correspond to a well-mixed atmosphere without any latitudinal or longitudinal structure.
 Such an atmosphere could be found around a planet that rotates rapidly compared to the orbital timescale.